BitEscrow/escrow-sdk/README.md

 Members can use the vm to settle on a spending path, or lock, unlock, and dispute paths.
 Each statement that updates the vm is recorded into a hash-chain.
 This chain validates the full history of the vm, from activation to settlement.

-Once the contract vm has settled on a spending path, the agent will complete the relevant pre-signed transaction, and broadcast it, closing the contract.
+Once the vm has settled on a spending path, the agent will complete the relevant signature from each covenant, then broadcast a final transaction to close the contract.

 The proposal, covenants, and vm combine to create a proof of validity.
 This proof covers how the contract should execute at any moment, with zero ambiguity left to the agent.

-Each contract settlement on mainnet will include a valid proof to maintain our reputation.
+Each contract settlement on mainnet will be backed by a valid proof to maintain our reputation.

 ### Protocol Flow